-- 1. Send the invoice (or request for payment) and cost center to Lisa Nadeau. - 2.
-Lisa will send you a check request form to sign. - 3.
-Return the signed form to Lisa.
+- 1. Send the invoice (or request for payment) and cost center to the Department Research Administrators. - 2.
+A Department Research Administrator will send you a check request form to sign. - 3.
+Return the signed form to the Department Research Administrators.